jrobert2121/kickstarter-analysis/README.md

-# kickstarter-analysis
-test for module 1.6.1
+# An Analysis of Kickstarter Campaigns
+analyzing for Louise
+## Sub Header
+attach charts